-This COVID-19 Guidance for provision of the in-home supplementary tuition is designed to support parents and teachers/SNAs in putting measures in place that will prevent the spread of COVID-19.
+This COVID-19 Guidance for delivering in-person tuition and personal care is designed to support parents and Teachers/SNAs in putting measures in place that will prevent the spread of COVID-19 while participating in the home-based summer programme.

-The guidance reflects current Department of Health guidance on how to protect yourself and others from COVID-19.
+This document reflects current Department of Health guidance on how to protect yourself and others from COVID-19.

-The Department of Health is updating information on Covid-19 on an ongoing basis.
-To get accurate and up up-to-date information please consult the HSE's website: https://www2.hse.ie/conditions/coronavirus/coronavirus.html
+The Department of Health is updating information on COVID-19 on an ongoing basis.
+To get the most up up-to-date information please consult the HSE's website: https://www2.hse.ie/coronavirus/.

-Parents and teachers/SNAs must ensure that public health guidance is adhered to at all times.
+Parents and Teachers/SNAs must ensure that public health guidance is adhered to at all times.